|This site is dedicated to sharing money savings ideas while being

 Sure, many breeds have panache, but purebreds often come with health problems and a hefty price tag.
-Health issues aside, there are thousands of
+Health issues aside, there are thousands

-simply because there isn’t enough room to house them.
+adopted, simply because there isn’t enough room to house them.

 4. SPAY AND NEUTER YOUR PETS

 Part of being a responsible pet owner is helping to control and reduce the population of stray and unwanted pets.
-Spay or neuter your pets, especially if
+Spay or neuter your pets,

-they run free and encounter other animals.
+especially if they run free and encounter other animals.

 5. DON’T PRESERVE THEIR POO

 Oh, how handy are those long plastic casings your morning paper comes in?
 And they’re free!
-Ever thought about what happens when you toss your pet’s
+Ever thought about what happens when you toss

-morning relief?
+your pet’s morning relief?
 That poo is preserved nearly forever inside that neatly knotted plastic package.

 Consider biodegradable poo baggies.
 They’re another product to purchase, yes.
-However, the long term benefits of allowing organic matter to decompose
+However, the long term benefits of allowing organic matter to

 6. CLEAN UP WITH VINEGAR AND BAKING SODA